 Upon founding the Light Foundation, Matt dreamed about starting a camp where young men could learn lifelong skills that would help them be R.E.A.L (Responsible, Ethical, Accountable, Leaders).
-For its 10th consecutive year, the Light Foundation’s premier program, Camp Vohokase has done just that.
+The Light Foundation’s premier program, Camp Vohokase has done just that.

 In the past 11 years, 30 at-risk young men have graduated from Vohokase Cultural Leadership Camp with the tools to tap into their greatest potential as people and community leaders.